Content Strategy Explained in 180 Seconds

 • Who influences them in terms of their buying decisions?

-The detailed content strategist will create buyer personas for different members of the audience and different stages of awareness and interest.
+Some content strategists create buyer personas for different members of the audience and different stages of awareness and interest.
 This is sometimes called content mapping.

 Empathy is the greatest marketing skill.